majorsalad/textEditor/README.md

 # textEditor
-A simple notepad application, that utilizes all of the basic functions within a text editor.
+A simple notepad application that utilizes all of the basic functions within a text editor.

 # How to use:
 Open the TextEditor.java w/ all of the other files in the same directory and run